ibm-cloud-docs/schematics/getting-started.md

 In this getting started tutorial, you create a Terraform configuration file to deploy a virtual server instance in a Virtual Private Cloud (VPC).
 You can use any other Terraform configuration file as part of this tutorial, but make sure that your file is stored in the `master` branch of a public GitHub repository.

-A virtual server instances in a VPC incurs costs.
+A virtual server instance in a VPC incurs costs.
 Be sure to review the available plans for [VPC virtual server instances](https://cloud.ibm.com/vpc/provision/vs){: external} before you proceed.
 {: important}

-**What is a Virtual Private Cloud (VPC) and what resources do I need?** </br> A VPC allows you to create your own space in {{site.data.keyword.cloud_notm}} so that you can run an isolated environment in the public cloud with custom network policies.
+**What is a Virtual Private Cloud (VPC) and what resources do I need?** </br> With a VPC, you can create your own space in {{site.data.keyword.cloud_notm}} so that you can run an isolated environment in the public cloud with custom network policies.
 To provision a virtual server in a VPC, you must set up the following infrastructure resources:
-- 1 VPC where you provision your VPC virtual server instance
+- 1 VPC, in which you provision your VPC virtual server instance
 - 1 security group and a rule for this security group to allow SSH connection to your virtual server instance
 - 1 subnet to enable networking in your VPC
 - 1 VPC virtual server instance